 - Successfully showed that DREADDS (Designer Receptors Exclusively Activated by Designer Drugs) could be used in a nonhuman primate to temporarily inactivate brain structures.

 - Showed that emotion regulation of juveniles receiving the widely used antidepressant fluoxetine (Prozac) was dependent on genotype for monoamine oxidase-A, a result that could explain the variation seen in children who are treated with selective serotonin reuptake inhibitors like fluoxetine.

 - Demonstrated that the macaque autonomic nervous system codes for affective information in a manner identical to the human system.

 - Showed that aspects of an individual’s social network, involving identification of “friends” and “friends of friends” reduces infectious disease in individuals, which is contrary to established infectious disease theory.

 - Linked early maternal care with offspring adult health outcomes via early epigenetic re-programming

 BioBehavioral Assessment Program

 The BioBehavioral Assessment (BBA) Program is a resource that is unique in the National Primate Research Centers system.
 The Program comprises a highly standardized series of assessments designed to quantify variation in basic indicators of psychological and physiological organization (anxiety, affect regulation, social attention and responsiveness, hypothalamic-pituitary-adrenal regulation, genotypes for 5-HTTLPR and MAOA-LPR) in infant rhesus monkeys.
-Begun in 2001, more than 4000 animals have been assessed, many of which are still living in the colony.
+Begun in 2001, more than 5000 animals have been assessed, many of which are still living in the colony.
 Quantitative data from the BBA Program are available to qualified investigators for mining and hypothesis testing, and for subject selection for their own projects.
-It is also possible for investigators to enroll their own animals in the Program for assessment.
 For more information, contact BBAProgram@ucdavis.edu.